Benjamin Hescott

 Teaching Professor, Senior Associate Dean of Academic Programs and Student Experience

-Benjamin Hescott is a teaching professor and the senior associate dean of academic programs and student experience in Khoury College of Computer Sciences at Northeastern University.
+Benjamin Hescott is a teaching professor in the Khoury College of Computer Sciences and the Senior Associate Dean of Academic Programs and Student Experience at Northeastern University.
 Prior to that, he was an assistant professor at the Department of Computer Science of Tufts University.
 Hescott’s research interests include computational complexity, approximation algorithms, and computational biology.
 Most recently, he helped create a new metric of “closeness” for popular biological models.
 This work was used in the Dream Challenge for Disease Module Identification and received the “Best Performer” award.
 Hescott’s passion for teaching enables him to continually search for new tools and analogies to help make computer science and programming accessible to all.
 He has a knack for creating teaching tools out of everyday household objects to model Turing Machine tapes or linked lists.